eaperkins34/RedBadge-Server/readme.md

 # RedBadge-Server

 Created using Node.js and Sequelize.
-This application is the backend to [Escaperoom](https://github.com/professionalluke/Escape-Room-RB),a full CRUD application that locates Escape rooms for those searching for a perfect fit. `version 50.0.1`
+This application is the backend to [Escaperoom](https://github.com/professionalluke/Escape-Room-RB), a full CRUD application that locates Escape rooms for those searching for a perfect fit. `version 50.0.1`

 ### Prerequisites